Chronic Heart Failure

 1) Serum urea nitrogen and creatinine levels may increase after the initiation of RAAS inhibitors; this is not clinically relevant unless rapid and severe.
 Among patients with diabetic kidney disease itself, RAAS inhibitors improve long-term renal outcomes despite associated decline in eGFR at initiation.

 2) Monitor renal function and serum potassium within 2 to 4 weeks after initiating or changing the dose.
-If normokalemia is present and there is an increase of <30% in creatinine, continue to titrate up the dose or continue with a maximally tolerated dose.
+If normokalemia is present and there is an increase of <30% in creatinine, continue to titrate up the dose or continue with a maximum tolerated dose.

 3) If there is an increase in creatinine or reduction in eGFR, evaluate for other etiologies of acute kidney disease (AKI) and correct for volume depletion.
 Reassess concomitant nephrotoxic medications and consider renal artery stenosis.
 Reduce the dose or stop the ARNI/ACEI/ARB as a last option.